wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-security-for-microsoft-teams/includes/06-monitor-security-reports-microsoft-teams.md

-## Threat Protection status report
+## Threat protection status report

 The Threat protection status report is available in both EOP and Defender for Office 365; however, the reports contain different data.
 For example, EOP customers can view information about malware detected in email, but not information about malicious files detected by Safe Attachments for SharePoint, OneDrive, and Microsoft Teams.